jojczykp/rabbitmq-msg/README.md

     `node consumersMqtt.js 10001 12002 2`

     - Used ~8.2 GB of RAM
+    - Client connections established in 20 secs (all went smoothly)
     - Managed to deliver all messages

     Both clients have to establish a lot of connections in a short initial period of time.
     Some AMQP failed and had to reconnect, MQTT was smooth and significantly faster.
+    (I'm not sure at the moment however, whether AMPQ problems come from server or maybe client OS configuration.)

 3. STOMP